SKopecz/PositiveIntegrators.jl/paper/paper.md

 In particular, higher-order general linear methods cannot preserve positivity unconditionally [@bolley1978conservation].
 The only standard scheme with which unconditional positivity can be achieved is the implicit Euler method (assuming that the nonlinear systems are solved exactly).
 However, this is only first-order accurate and, in addition, the preservation of positivity within the nonlinear iteration process poses a problem.
 Another strategy for preserving positivity used in existing open source or commercial packages (like MATLAB) is to set negative solution components that are accepted by the step size control to zero.
 Unfortunately, this can have a negative impact on possible conservation properties.
-Further approaches in the literature include projections in between time steps [@sandu2001positive; @nusslein2021positivity], if a negative solution was computed, or it is tried to reduce the time step size as long as a non-negative solution is calculated.
+Further approaches in the literature include projections in between time steps [@sandu2001positive; @nusslein2021positivity], if a negative solution was computed, or it is tried to reduce the time step size as long as a nonnegative solution is calculated.
 Finally, strong stability preserving (SSP) methods can also be used to preserve positivity, but this is again subject to step size limitations [@gottlieb2011strong].

 Consequently, various new, unconditionally positive schemes have been introduced in recent years, see @burchard2003, @Bruggeman2007, @Broekhuizen2008, @Formaggia2011, @Ortleb2017, @kopeczmeister2018order2, @kopeczmeister2018order3, @huang2019order2, @huang2019order3, @OeffnerTorlo2020, @Martiradonna2020, @Avila2020, @Avila2021, @Blanes2022, @Zhu2024, @Izzo2025, and @Izgin2025.
 Among these, most of the literature is devoted to modified Patankar--Runge--Kutta (MPRK) methods.